DeclanKim1004/entry/README.md

    }
    ```

-3. Run the bot: `python bot.py`
+3. Run the bot: `python invite_role_bot.py`

-When a new member joins, the bot assigns them a temporary role called `신입`
+Use the `초대` command to invite a member.
+The bot grants a temporary role and
-and creates a private channel only they can see.
-After they choose one of the
+creates a private channel they can access.
+The channel is automatically
-job roles (`전사`, `마법사`, or `암살자`), the temporary role is removed and the
-channel is deleted shortly after the conversation ends.
-The NPC guiding them is
-named **이름모를불꽃**.
+generated for short-term conversations and can be removed afterwards.

 This script showcases the conversation flow described in the previous scenario.